p2pu/InventFest/IoT Tent/IoT-Module-02-Welcome + Invent.markdown

 # Iot Module Week 2: Safety First!
 Hack

-littleBits are more than just toys; they are powerful prototyping tools that we can use to solve bigger problems: inequity, neighborhood safety, tools that prevent accidents and the like.
+littleBits are more than just toys; they are prototyping power we can use to solve bigger problems: inequity, neighborhood safety, tools that prevent accidents and the like.

 This week's hack will ask you to use your "extra-sensory perception" (:p) to make something in your life safer.